TheJabur/CCATpHive/docs/docs_primecam_readout.md

 ### Start a drone manually {#start-a-drone-manually}

 Each drone (up to 4\) on every board needs a separate running instance.
 These should be started automatically if the system services are setup.
-To start one manually, on the board:
+They can be started/stopped etc. using systemctl.
+The python script can also be run directly on the board:

 python drone.py \[drid\]